 Welcome, everyone.
-Here is information about Still Mind Zendo’s "online zendo," which will enable us to meditate together in real time during this coronavirus outbreak using a video conferencing application called Zoom.
+Here is information about Still Mind Zendo’s "online zendo," which enables us to meditate together in real time during this coronavirus outbreak using the video conferencing application Zoom.
 Please become acquainted with this entire page before attending for the first time.
 Thank you for joining us.

 Please note that our substantial NYC rent and other expenses still need to be met even though we are closed, so we ask you to please give whatever you can to support our zendo when you virtually attend one of our meditation sessions.
 With deep thanks.

 - Every Tuesday night, 7 pm - 8:40 pm, open to the public.
 There are two 25-minute periods of zazen meditation, each followed by 5 minutes of slow kin-hin (walking meditation); the third 25-minute period will include a dharma talk by one of our teachers or senior students.
 Brief chanting, followed by announcements, closes the evening.
 Donations gratefully accepted.

 - Every Saturday, 9 am - 10 am, open to the public.
 There are two 25-minute periods of zazen meditation with 5 minutes of slow kin-hin, or walking meditation, in between.
 No dharma talk.
 Brief chanting.
 Donations gratefully accepted.

 - Monthly Saturday Extended Meditation (zazenkai): 9 am - 5 pm, open to the public.
 See our Calendar for exact dates.
 For a day's schedule of the zazenkai, please scroll down.
 You can join for the whole day or for whatever time you can.
 Donations gratefully accepted.